Graylog2/documentation/pages/installation/os/debian.rst

 After you have modified the configuration, you can start Elasticsearch::

-  $ sudo /bin/systemctl daemon-reload
+  $ sudo systemctl daemon-reload
-  $ sudo /bin/systemctl enable elasticsearch.service
+  $ sudo systemctl enable elasticsearch.service
-  $ sudo /bin/systemctl restart elasticsearch.service
+  $ sudo systemctl restart elasticsearch.service

 Graylog